 Learning how to let go and trust the process—and my partner!—was necessary for me to step back and become a better stepmother to my stepdaughter and a better partner to Kevin.

 In the same way that a stepmom is entitled to her boundaries, so is everyone else in the stepfamily dynamic.

 Your stepchild’s parents will have boundaries, and you don’t get to decide if those are fair.
 You simply have to respect them.

 Every misstep is an opportunity to learn more and do better the next time.
 When you choose not to grow and continue to overstep boundaries, that’s when you might be doing a disservice to yourself and your family.

 Those decisions have a trickle effect.
 When you overstep someone’s boundaries, there’s tension.
 That tension seeps into other relationships.
 One day, you could wake up and your entire stepfamily will be consumed with resentment, stress, or some other result of underlying tension in the family.

 Not Displaying Any of These Signs of a Bad Stepmother?

 Then you’re likely all good!
 A happy stepmom shows respect, loves her partner well, and shows up authentically in her family.
 She doesn’t pretend to be something she’s not, and she gives from a good place.

-If you’re still unsure if you’ve crossed the line or if your thoughts or reactions are normal, let’s chat about what’s concerning you in a complimentary 30-minute stepmom coaching introduction call.
+If you’re still unsure if you’ve crossed the line or if your thoughts or reactions are normal, apply now and let’s chat about what’s concerning you and see if you’d be a good fit for our services.